 The worst flooding in 30 years has destroyed homes, crops and livelihoods in Malawi.
 Read Aida Marko's story.

 CARE's Pathways Program Empowers Women in Malawi

-Watch Anastazia Saka and Vicknes Chimbonga, two women members of the Village Savings and Loan groups in Malawi, share their stories about how participating in savings groups is changing their lives.
-This video introduces the Pathways program and features an interview with Henry Swira, Program Director at CARE-Malawi.
+Watch as Anastazia Saka and Vicknes Chimbonga, two Village Savings and Loan participants in Malawi, share their stories about how the savings group is changing their lives.

 Gender-based violence is one of the most widespread – but least recognized – human rights abuses in the world.
 Globally, one out of three women will be beaten, coerced into sex or otherwise abused in her lifetime.
 This violence is happening to our sisters, mothers, grandmothers, aunts and daughters around the world.